The miracle postpartum dish - Congee, Juk, Rice Porridge.

 Why is it so wonderful?

 Congee is wet, warm, and nourishing —three essential qualities for postpartum recovery according to Traditional Chinese Medicine, Ayurveda, and other ancestral healing systems.
-After birth, the body has lost fluids, energy, and often heat, so foods that rebuild warmth and replenish fluids (hydrating) are foundational.
+After birth, the body has lost fluids, energy, and often heat, so foods that rebuild energy and replenish fluids (hydrating) are foundational.
 Congee or Juk is a true comfort food.
 It is like a warm cozy blanket.

 This silky porridge is incredibly easy to digest, making it ideal for a body that’s focused on healing and milk production rather than digesting complex meals.
-Despite its simplicity, congee is nutrient-dense: it can be enriched with bone broth, medicinal herbs, gently cooked meats, warming spices, or plant-based protein—adapting beautifully to a wide range of dietary needs and cultural preferences.
+Despite its simplicity, congee is nutrient-dense: it can be enriched with bone broth, medicinal herbs, cooked meats, warming spices, or plant-based protein—adapting beautifully to a wide range of dietary needs and cultural preferences.

 🌾 Basic Congee Recipe (Rice Porridge Base)